 Review of AGM, or Absorbed Glass Mat Batteries

 Virtually all electrical and electronic systems on a boat are dependent on the battery system.
-On a vessel that has live aboard capability, most loads connect to the house battery bank.
-In that way a seperate start battery can be kept fully charged while the house battery provides the power to support living aboard.
+On a vessel that has live-aboard capability, most loads connect to the house battery bank.
+In that way a separate start battery can be kept fully charged while the house battery provides the power to support living aboard.

 The house battery is called upon to produce power for long periods between charges and then to accept power at a fast rate when it comes time to charge.
 It is therefrore extremely importand to select the right type of battery technology and to properly engineer the charging system.

-We have found over the last 12 years that AGM or Absorbed Glass Mat batteries have provided the type of service required.
+We have found over the last 12 years, that AGM or Absorbed Glass Mat batteries, have provided the type of service required.
 They use a very fine fiber Boron-Silicate glass mat.
-These type of batteries have all the advantages of gelled, but can take much more abuse.
+These type of batteries have all the advantages of gel-based batteries, but can take much more abuse.
 These are also called "starved electrolyte", as the mat is about 95% saturated rather than fully soaked.
 That also means that they will not leak acid even if broken.

 AGM batteries have several advantages over both gelled and flooded, at about the same cost as gelled:

 Since all the electrolyte (acid) is contained in the glass mats, they cannot spill, even if broken.
 This also means that since they are non-hazardous, the shipping costs are lower.
 In addition, since there is no liquid to freeze and expand, they are practically immune from freezing damage.

 Nearly all AGM batteries are "recombinant", that is, the Oxygen and Hydrogen recombine INSIDE the battery.
 These use gas phase transfer of oxygen to the negative plates to recombine them back into water while charging and prevent the loss of water through electrolysis.
 The recombining is typically 99+% efficient, so almost no water is lost.